cyrilletuzi/angular-async-local-storage/docs/VALIDATION.md

 ## Custom validation

-Validating via this lib is recommended but not required.
+Validating via this library is recommended but not required.
 You can use all the native JavaScript operators and functions to validate by yourself.
 For example:

 ```typescript
 this.storage.get('test').subscribe((result) => {